Labour Law of the People's Republic of China: Contents of the law

 The purpose of the law, stated by Article 1 in the first chapter, is to "protect the legitimate rights and interests of labourers, readjust labour relationship, establish and safeguard the labour system suiting the socialist market economy, and promote economic development and social progress".

 There are 20 articles concerning labour contracts and collective contracts in the third chapter.
 In 2008, the 98-article-long Labour Contract Law came into effect to further regulate related behaviours.

-Later amendment

 The law was amended with minor correction in 2009.

 Criticism from the public

 The law is widely criticised for its defects.
 This is one of the reasons for the promulgation of the Labour Contract Law which came into effect on January 1, 2008.
 For example, though collective contract has been put into laws for more than 15 years, collective bargaining is not doing well in China.
 The term collective negotiation (集体协商) first appeared in laws in 2007, instead of collective bargaining (集体谈判), which is less decisive than the latter.